Faltings height and N\'eron-Tate height of a theta divisor: Introduction

-holds.
-We mention that Wagener has obtained the exact same lower bound in his 2016 PhD thesis \cite[Th\'eor\`eme~A]{wa}.
-As for each $v \in M(k)$ we moreover have $I(A_v,\lambda_v) \geq 0$, with strict inequality if $v \in M(k)_\infty$, we in particular find the lower bounds
+With the terms $I(A_v,\lambda_v)$ interpreted as half the tropical moments of the canonical skeleta $\varSigma_v$, Wagener obtained the lower bound \eqref{wagener} in his 2016 PhD thesis \cite[Th\'eor\`eme~A]{wa}.
+As for each $v \in M(k)_0$ we have $I(A_v,\lambda_v) \geq 0$, the lower bound \eqref{wagener} improves upon the well-known lower bound

-for $\h_F(A)$.
-These lower bounds were obtained in the 90s by Bost \cite{bo-mpim}.
-Bost's proof of \eqref{bost_lowerbound} is contained in the Appendix to \cite{gr}.